Central idea: The attitude of Christ. Doctrine: Thy will be done. Practical application: Loving the will of God.

 - It is the opposite of selfishness, vainglory, and everyone only looking out for his own interests.

-- It is humbly regarding others as more important than oneself and looking out for the interests of others.
+- humbly regarding others as more important than oneself,

-- This attitude Christ has can be best and most easily seen his self-emptying, in his taking the form of a slave, humbling himself and “becoming obedient” to his Father’s will “to the point of death, even on a cross.”
+- This attitude Christ is seen in his self-emptying, in his taking the form of a slave, in humbling himself and “becoming obedient” to his Father’s will “to the point of death, even on a cross.”

 Gospel Mt 21:28-32